Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions

 A performance (timing) model describes the generative process of durations $d_{1:N}$ from note values $r_{1:N}$, which gives the probability $P(d_{1:N}|r_{1:N})$.
 We consider a simplified model with a constant (inverse) tempo $v$.
 Given a note value $r_n$ for the $n$\,th note, the corresponding duration $d_n$ is generated as

-where ${\rm Gauss}(\mu,\Sigma)$ denotes a Gaussian distribution with mean $\mu$ and variance $\Sigma$, and $\sigma_t$ describes the amount of onset time deviations.
+where ${\rm Gauss}(\mu,\Sigma)$ denotes a Gaussian distribution with mean $\mu$ and variance $\Sigma$, and $\sigma_t$ represents the amount of onset time deviations.
 The onset times $t_{0:N}$ can be determined by the durations $d_{1:N}$ up to an initial time $t_0$, which is insignificant.

-In the real situation of music transcription, the global tempo is unknown and the tempo changes in time, especially in solo performances and performances of classical music.
-The performance model can be generalized to describe these situations by introducing an additional process to generate a sequence of local tempos $v_n$.
-Since we only consider a constant and known tempo in the experiments in Sec.~\ref{sec:Evaluation}, we refer to \cite{Nakamura2017} for the details of this generalization.
+In a real music transcription situation, the global tempo is unknown and the tempo changes over time, especially in solo performances and classical musical performances.
+The performance model can be generalized to describe these situations by introducing an additional process to generate a sequence of local tempos $v_n$ \cite{Nakamura2017}.
+To focus on the effect of musical score models, we only consider a constant and known tempo in this study.